Best Tips to Discipline a Toddler Who Hits:

 Does your toddler hit you or smack other children or his/her caregiver?
 You have probably tried talking to your toddler that it is not ethical to hurt others but your toddler turns a deaf ear toward your advice.

 You think that you might have been treating your toddler very leniently and now you should try the harsh way.
 But you need to know that your toddler doesn’t want to hurt anyone and giving him/her punishment will not make anything better but he will become stubborn and probably hit others in the future.

 Its always better to understand the main causes of a problem before finding its solution.
 Following are the best possible reason for toddlers discipline disorders.

 When your toddler hits, emotional forces are driving him to do that.
 Your toddler might not look angry and might be laughing when he/she hits someone but the aggression of your toddler is being driven by emotions like fear.

-One other emotion that drives them to hit others is when they are upset at something.
+Another emotion that drives them to hit others is when they are upset at something.
 They try to show their aggression by hitting others and also by covering their anxiety..
 So it is not a good time to shout at them and make them more upset and scared.
 We have shared our detailed guide that will help you understand to help a child with anxiety.

 “Kids need love especially when they don’t deserve it.”

 Kids don’t know how things work.
 They try everything and learn for themselves and learn.
 If your toddler is hitting someone for like 3rd or 4th time then there is nothing to worry about as he/she doesn’t know what he/she is really doing.